jnduli/blog_jnduli.co.ke/content/drafts/setting_arch_linux_on_t440.rst

 I had no qualms wiping out my hard drive and setting things up from scratch.
 I noticed that I had two storage devices, a 16GB SSD and a 512GB hard drive.
-I decided against using the SSD for anything (I'm planning to upgrade this to a larger size), and just used the hard drive for everything.
+I decided against using the SSD for anything (I'm planning to upgrade this to a larger size), and only used the hard drive.

 To partition the drive: